huggingface/trl/README.md

 ## Highlights

 - **`Efficient and scalable`**:
-    - [🤗 Accelerate](https://github.com/huggingface/accelerate) is the backbone of TRL that model training to scale from a single GPU to a large scale multi-node cluster with methods such as DDP and DeepSpeed.
+    - [🤗 Accelerate](https://github.com/huggingface/accelerate) is the backbone of TRL that models training to scale from a single GPU to a large-scale multi-node cluster with methods such as DDP and DeepSpeed.
-    - [`PEFT`](https://github.com/huggingface/peft) is fully integrated and allows to train even the largest models on modest hardware with quantisation and methods such as LoRA or QLoRA.
+    - [`PEFT`](https://github.com/huggingface/peft) is fully integrated and allows to train of even the largest models on modest hardware with quantization and methods such as LoRA or QLoRA.
     - [Unsloth](https://github.com/unslothai/unsloth) is also integrated and allows to significantly speed up training with dedicated kernels.

 - **`CLI`**: With the [CLI](https://huggingface.co/docs/trl/clis) you can fine-tune and chat with LLMs without writing any code using a single command and a flexible config system.
 - **`Trainers`**: The trainer classes are an abstraction to apply many fine-tuning methods with ease such as the [`SFTTrainer`](https://huggingface.co/docs/trl/sft_trainer), [`DPOTrainer`](https://huggingface.co/docs/trl/dpo_trainer), [`RewardTrainer`](https://huggingface.co/docs/trl/reward_trainer), [`PPOTrainer`](https://huggingface.co/docs/trl/ppov2_trainer), and [`ORPOTrainer`](https://huggingface.co/docs/trl/orpo_trainer).

 - **`AutoModels`**: The [`AutoModelForCausalLMWithValueHead`](https://huggingface.co/docs/trl/models#trl.AutoModelForCausalLMWithValueHead) & [`AutoModelForSeq2SeqLMWithValueHead`](https://huggingface.co/docs/trl/models#trl.AutoModelForSeq2SeqLMWithValueHead) classes add an additional value head to the model which allows to train them with RL algorithms such as PPO.

 - **`Examples`**: Fine-tune Llama for chat applications or apply full RLHF using adapters etc, following the [examples](https://github.com/huggingface/trl/tree/main/examples).

 ## Installation